Collateral

 If you do not yet have collateral

-Some sponsors arrive with a sound project and a host nation that welcomes the investment, but without $150M+ of bankable collateral in hand.
+Some project owners arrive with a sound project and a host nation that welcomes the investment, but without $150M+ of bankable collateral in hand.
 Two paths are available.

 Initiate a conversation